Consumer Guide

 Note: After a consumer group rebalance, Krafka automatically fetches previously committed offsets from the group coordinator (OffsetFetch).
 Partitions without committed offsets use the configured auto_offset_reset policy.

 OffsetOutOfRange Recovery: If the broker returns OffsetOutOfRange during a fetch (e.g., because a partition was truncated or the consumer fell behind log retention), Krafka automatically applies the configured auto_offset_reset policy to recover the partition instead of stalling.
+This works for both group-based and standalone (manually assigned) consumers.

 Offset Commit